get-glu/glu/README.md

   <h3>Glu</h3>
   <p>
     <em>
-      A Deployment pipeline framework that sticks
+      A deployment pipeline framework that sticks
     </em>
   </p>
   <p>
     Glu is the missing piece in your CI/CD toolbelt.
-    It is a framework for orchestrating, manipulating and introspecting deployment configuration stored in version control.
+    It is a framework for orchestrating, manipulating, and introspecting deployment configuration stored in version control.
   </p>
   <br>
 </div>